-Unfortunately, relapse is part of recovery for many people.
+It is known that relapse is part of recovery for many people.
 Sobriety is a decision to abstain from drugs and alcohol that people in addiction recovery face daily.
 Unfortunately, cravings for drugs and alcohol can become too much to manage, resulting in relapse.
-This can be discouraging, but it’s important to remember that relapse doesn’t mean you’ve failed or that your drug or alcohol treatment failed.
+This can be discouraging, but it’s important to remember that relapse doesn’t mean you’ve failed or that your drug or alcohol treatment didn’t work.
 Because relapse is common in the early stages of recovery, Clearbrook Massachusetts offers a stabilization program that helps people who have relapsed get back on their feet.

 Our Recovery and Relapse Treatment

 Relapse is a common aspect of addiction recovery for many people, especially during the first year of sobriety.
 Although this isn’t the case for everyone, we never want our alumni to feel as if they’ve failed or have ruined their progress if they relapse.
 The fact of the matter is that it’s normal for people to come across temptations that seem too strong to stand against.
 This doesn’t mean there’s anything wrong with you, but rather it’s just a sign that you need improvement in certain areas.
-Our stabilization program incorporates one-on-one therapy and relapse prevention training to help patients learn why they relapsed and how to avoid it in the future.
+The stabilization program at our Massachusetts rehab incorporates one-on-one therapy and relapse prevention training to help patients learn why they have relapsed and how to avoid it in the future.

 At Clearbrook Massachusetts, we want our patients to know that one mistake in their recovery journey does not define the rest of their progress.
 Our stabilization program for relapse is designed to help you regain your strength, confidence, and control over your sobriety.